Learning Disability Today

 “We all need to connect with people who have lived our experiences, and in SWAN UK we found everyone we needed.
 We were asked what we would be celebrating about our child this year for Undiagnosed Children’s Day.
 It’s really the same as every year.
 That Alex is Alex.”

-Support at the hardest of times
+Support at the hardest of times when no diagnosis

 As genetic testing becomes more advanced, many families have gone on to receive a rare diagnosis but the group has a motto: Once a SWAN, always a SWAN.